·

 Tosca is a longtime favorite of mine, especially for famiglia-style dinners beneath its frescoed walls.
 Don’t skip the meatballs.
 Chef’s kiss!

-17. Mission Dolores
+17. Soak in California History at Mission Dolores

 Mission Dolores is the oldest intact building in the city and part of the California Mission System.
 Photo by InterestingImages